Summary

 6. Not keeping your receipts

-If you don’t keep your receipts, you can’t compare them with your credit card statements to see if you’ve been charged for something you didn’t buy, said Gladice Gong, personal finance blogger for the website Earn More Live Freely.
+If you don’t keep your receipts, you can’t compare them with your credit card statements to see if you’ve been charged for something you didn’t buy, said Gladice Gong, personal finance blogger for Earn More Live Freely, in a previous interview.

 “If you have your receipts, you can easily file for a chargeback with your bank if there is any dispute,” Gong said.